nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/16_Class_Diagram/README.md

 The class diagram can be used to illustrate the structural parts of a business system, meaning the relationships between individual employees, business objects, and outside parties.
 We significantly simplify class diagrams on the business-model level and use only very few elements.
 It still holds true: less is often more!

 When the manifold options of class diagrams are used, these diagrams are no longer easy to read.
 On the business-system level we have to act on the assumption that involved parties have little or no IT expertise and know nothing about class terminology and class diagrams.
 The expected advantage of UML, namely easier communication between the various involved parties, would be significantly impaired.
-For a deeper explanation of class diagrams, refer to Modeling IT Systems:
+For a deeper explanation of class diagrams, refer to <b>Modeling IT Systems</b>:

 ![List](images/List.jpg)